DiceNameIsMy/vut-itu/docs/Navrh.md

 - user-provided guides about places to eat, stay, visit, and other minor areas of interest.
 ##### 1.2.4.3 Nurdaulet's customer research
 - Developed a list of questions for in-person respondent interviews.
-- Made research in reddit

-Nikita Krivienko:
-I have had interviewed him about his traveling experience.
-Why he likes traveling, how a trip planning process starts, how did some of his trips go.
-Tried to find some ideas what he might be missing in this process that he'd appreciate without asking directly, and then asked directly nonetheless.
-To summarize it, here are most relevant questions and answers:
+- Using that, has interviewed 1 relevant customer.
+- Researched people's opinions on the web.
+More on that in section **1.3 Research of existing solutions**

+My interviewee does not have extensive experience with other trip-planning apps.
+I conducted an interview to learn more about his travel experiences, focusing on why he enjoys traveling, how he approaches trip planning, and how some of his past trips have went.

+He is open to exploring new apps to find a better fit for his needs.
+Specifically, he would like an app that can assist with trip planning while suggesting activities and places to visit.
+A key use case he mentioned is when driving to a new city - using a navigation app to display interesting attractions and sightseeing opportunities along the route.

+I aimed to find spots in his process, that we could optimize to improve his experience.
+To learn about that, I've started by asking open-ended questions, but then went more directly.
+Below is a summary of the most relevant questions and responses:
-1. **Have you ever planned a trip to a completely new location?** (It would make no sense to continue if an answer was a no)
+1. Have you ever planned a trip to a completely new location?
+(It would make no sense to continue if an answer was a no)
     - Yes
-2. **How did you plan it?
+2. How did you plan it?
 How did you choose places or cities to visit?
-What were your selection criteria?**
+What were your selection criteria?
     - My mother wanted to travel, so we searched on Google and used 34Travel along with friends’ recommendations.
 The main criteria were sightseeing opportunities, financial accessibility, and if possible, a location within the EU for visa purposes.
-3. **What applications did you use during the planning process?**
+3. What applications did you use during the planning process?
     - Beach spots: photos and reviews on the web
     - Other attractions: reviews and articles on the web (reviews are more relevant than articles)
-4. **How was your experience?
-What did you enjoy, and what could be improved?**
+4. How was your experience?
+What did you enjoy, and what could be improved?
     - It would be convenient to have a tool for simultaneously planning places to visit (find & browse attractions, decide on whether they are interesting see reviews, photos, etc.) and organizing a route (decide on how to visit places chosen, see if all works out timetable).
-5. **Do you consider events happening at your travel destinations?**
+5. Do you consider events happening at your travel destinations?
     -  No
-6. **When you arrive in a city, are you interested in seeing nearby attractions?**
+6. Are you interested in seeing nearby attractions?**
     -  Yes
-7. **While traveling from one location to another, do you explore sights along the way?**
+7. While traveling from one location to another (they use carsharing), do you explore places, attractions along the way?
     -  Yes

 ### 1.3 Research of existing solutions (Průzkum existujících řešení)